balawahu/DAT505-Code/README.md

 Cubes fall down from the top of screen with randomly texture and number of cubes is infinite.Also which cube will fall down next is randomly.

+From this project I know how to make cubes appear randomly.

 2.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/11.PNG)
 ( DAT505-GitHub\S7-03-Texture-Eyes-Interaction)

 Eyes directions will follow the mouse and their positions are random.After updating the webpage their locations will change.

+From this project I learn how to change objects facing directions follow mouse and define their positions on random.

 *Session8*